Stuff of interest to MARCH:

 Classic computers.
 Vintage electronics.
 It's all good, fun stuff.

-I'm delighted to find that I'm not the only electrical/computer engineer who's still
+I'm delighted to find that I'm not the only electrical/computer engineer

-enthusiastic about "trailing edge technology",
+who's still enthusiastic about "trailing edge technology",

 thus my pleasure in participating with

-MARCH: The NJ Computer Museum
+VCF: The NJ Computer Museum

 at